3-Round-Stones/callimachus/README.txt

 hostname and port (if not port 80); add an initial user as instructed.

 To register a Callimachus service with the operating system (to stop Callimachus on shut down) run the bin/callimachus-install.sh/.bat script.
+Otherwise, the window scripts will report "ERROR: The system was unable to find the specified registry key or value".

 Execute a callimachus-setup script located in the bin/ directory to initialize the repository.
 The script will ask for a password for the initial user.
 Execute